 Executive Retention Agreements.
-We have no employment agreements or severance agreements with our current named executive officers that provide benefits upon termination of employment, other than executive retention agreements that provide benefits upon termination following a change in control.
+We have no employment agreements or severance agreements with our current named executive officers (other than as described for Mr. Langevin) that provide benefits upon termination of employment, other than executive retention agreements that provide benefits upon termination following a change in control.

 Prior Retention Agreements.
 Executive retention agreements have been in effect with Messrs.
-McKenney and Langevin since 2001 (as amended, the Prior Retention Agreements) and provide severance pay and continuation of certain welfare benefits in the event of a change in control and a termination of the executive's employment under specified circumstances within 24 months following the change in control.
-Mr. Powell entered into a Prior Retention Agreement in January 2008, when he joined our company.
+McKenney and Powell since 2001 and 2008, respectively (as amended, the Prior Retention Agreements) and provide severance pay and continuation of certain welfare benefits in the event of a change in control and a termination of the executive's employment under specified circumstances within 24 months following the change in control.
+Under the terms of the Transition Agreement, Mr. Langevin's Prior Retention Agreement was not renewed and ceased to be applicable to him on December 31, 2021.